 In 1956, a group of citizens interested in developing a county hospital gathered 200 signatures in support of the project and placed the matter in the hands of the Lucas County Board of Supervisors.
-A public vote on November 6, 1956 showed that the public was firmly behind constructing a county hospital.
+A public vote on November 6, 1956 showed the public was firmly behind constructing a county hospital.
 The supervisors issued $200,000 in bonds to begin the building process.

 When the supervisors received a $180,000 Hill-Burton federal grant, the Lucas County Memorial Hospital Foundation formed and organized a drive to raise matching funds to comply with the Hill-Burton requirements.
 Foundation members Judge Harold Levis, John Woodman, F.B.
 Ryan, and John Baldridge were able to raise $170,000 in private funds.